-And Cass, who was forever courting Denny to no avail, was also heartbroken by Michelle’s conquers, saying quote: “You could have any man you want.
+And Cass, who was forever courting Denny to no avail, was also heartbroken by Michelle’s conquers, saying, “You could have any man you want.
 Why would you take mine?'”

 Denny sadly passed away in early 2007 at the age of 66.
 He suffered from kidney failure following surgery for an aortic aneurysm.
-Always seen as the talented male heartthrob of the group, we’ll always remember him as such.
+Seen as the talented male heartthrob of the group, we’ll always remember him as such.

-Michelle Phillips dabbling in commercials and modeling for a bit before she met John Phillips at a club while he was touring with the Journeymen.
-The two began a whirlwind romance as John divorced his wife, and married Michelle in 1962 when she was just 18 years old.
+Michelle Phillips dabbled in commercials and modeling for a bit before she met John Phillips at a club while he was touring with The Journeymen.
+The two began a whirlwind romance as John divorced his wife and married Michelle in 1962 when she was just 18 years old.

 The newlyweds soon began writing songs together, and the New Journeymen was morphed into the Mamas and the Papas in 1965.
 By the time their second album was coming about, the news of Michelle’s affair with Denny had been revealed.
-But this betrayal wasn’t even the final straw for Michelle’s dismissal and the eventual decline of the Group.
-That would be her other affair with Gene Clark, the founding member of The Byrds.
+But this betrayal wasn’t even the final straw for Michelle’s dismissal from and the eventual decline of the group.
+That would be her other affair, this time with Gene Clark, the founding member of The Byrds.

-When Clark showed up to a Mamas and Papas concert, Denny would later describe Michelle as blowing kisses to Clark during the show, obviously enraging John.
-After the gig, John chased Michelle into the parking lot telling her she was fired from the group.
-And for a time, Michelle was replaced with Jill Gibson, who was record producer Lou Adler’s girlfriend, but that didn’t last long, and Michelle made her way back into the group.
-For the short time before they all went their separate ways.
+When Clark showed up to a Mamas and Papas concert, Denny would later describe Michelle as blowing kisses to him during the show, obviously enraging John.
+After the gig, John chased Michelle into the parking lot, telling her she was fired from the group.
+And for a time, Michelle was replaced with Jill Gibson, who was record producer Lou Adler’s girlfriend, but that didn’t last long, and Michelle made her way back into the group for the short time before they all went their separate ways.
 Michelle and John divorced in 1969.

-Phillips then transitioned into acting and was part of the critically acclaimed crime biopic, Dillinger, in 1973 and Valentino in ‘77.
-She worked more consistently on TV, like 7 episodes of Fantasy Island and then starring as the scheming Anne Matheson Sumner for 89 episodes of Knots Landing.
+Phillips then transitioned into acting and was part of the critically acclaimed crime biopic Dillinger in 1973 and Valentino in ‘77.
+She worked more consistently on TV with seven episodes of Fantasy Island and then starring as the scheming Anne Matheson Sumner for 89 episodes of Knots Landing.
 We last saw her in the Elvis-wannabe film Unbeatable Harold In 2006.
-Today Phillips is 77 years old today and is the last surviving member of the Mamas and the Papas.
+Today Phillips is 78 years old and the last surviving member of the Mamas and the Papas.
 She’s also highlighted in 2019’s documentary Echo in the Canyon as an interview subject about the 1960s music scene.